shobika113/Shobika.github.io/README.md

-This is my first try in building my portfolio
+This is my first try in building my portfolio.
+BUilt using HTML and tried to host in github